Installing things with style

 Wow, that's awful!
 It definitely works, but this is an awful bit of logic to lug around.

-, we can turn on idempotent behavior with -c
+With install, we can turn on idempotent behavior with -c, and our command

 becomes: